Learning Outcomes

 Rhetoric courses develop speaking, writing, listening, and critical reading skills and build competence in research, analysis, and argumentation.

-All entering first-year students are required to complete RHET:1030 Rhetoric (4-5 s.h.).
+All entering first-year students are required to complete RHET:1030 Rhetoric.
 Because rhetorical skills lay the foundation for further study at the University, most students register for RHET:1030 during their first year at Iowa.
-Students in some majors, such as English or journalism and mass communication, enroll in RHET:1030 during their first semester.

 Students who must enroll in English as a Second Language (ESL) courses as determined by their English proficiency evaluation must complete all ESL courses before they may register for RHET:1030 Rhetoric.

-Students who have transfer credit in composition, speech, and argumentation but have not been granted an A.A. degree must complete the equivalent of RHET:1030 Rhetoric and often must take RHET:1040 Writing and Reading or RHET:1060 Speaking and Reading in addition to their transfer courses in composition and/or speech.
+Students who have transfer credit in composition, speech, and argumentation but have not been granted an AA degree from an institution that has an articulation agreement with the University of Iowa often must take RHET:1040 Writing and Reading or RHET:1060 Speaking and Reading in addition to their transfer courses in composition and/or speech to complete the equivalent of RHET:1030 Rhetoric.

 Each entering student's degree audit shows the course(s) that must be completed in order to fulfill the Rhetoric requirement.